Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 •	Improved user satisfaction.
 •	Increased effectiveness of key business initiatives

-An IAM system is crucial for companies like SidodatTech, which manages users and their permissions but also audits activities and ensures compliance with regulatory standards.
+An IAM system is crucial for companies like SidodatTech, which manages users and their permissions, audits activities, and ensures compliance with regulatory standards.
 SidodatTech, a mid-sized financial services company, experienced a significant setback when it failed a compliance audit due to weak access control mechanisms and insufficient monitoring in its Active Directory (AD) environment.

 https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations

 Active Directory Auditing and Compliance
 Active Directory (AD), a directory service developed by Microsoft, is a central component of IAM in many organizations due to its robust capabilities for managing users, groups, and permissions.
 Microsoft AD is a structured data repository for storing directory data objects.
 It can be used to manage your organization’s IT resources, such as network infrastructure, email services, public key infrastructure (PKI) services, and wireless services.
 Active Directory (AD) is a critical component in many organizations, serving as the central system for managing user identities, permissions, and access to network resources.
 Its central role makes it a prime target for cyber attackers aiming to gain unauthorized access to sensitive information and systems.

 Compromising AD can grant attackers extensive control over an organization's IT infrastructure.
-The primary reasons include centralized control, privilege escalation, data exfiltration, persistence and lateral movement and difficulty in detection.
+The primary reasons include centralized control, privilege escalation, data exfiltration, persistence and lateral movement, and difficulty in detection.
 Monitoring and auditing Active Directory (AD) are essential for maintaining security and compliance within an organization.
 According to Microsoft's best practices for securing Active Directory, it's crucial to monitor AD for signs of attack or compromise.
 This involves using legacy audit categories and audit policy subcategories, or Advanced Audit Policy, to detect unauthorized access, privilege escalations, or group policy modifications promptly.

 Key Elements to Audit in Active Directory
 •	Logon Events: Track successful and failed logon attempts to identify potential brute force attacks or unauthorized access.

 •	Privilege Escalation and Role Changes: Monitor changes to privileged groups or roles, such as additions to Domain Admins or Enterprise Admins, to prevent unauthorized access.

 •	User Account Management: Detect the creation, deletion, or modification of user accounts, especially those involving administrative privileges or sensitive roles.

 •	Group Policy Changes: Audit modifications to Group Policy Objects (GPOs), which can have a significant impact on network security and operations.
 Source: Microsoft Active Directory Security

 Tools for Auditing Active Directory
 Microsoft's Native Tools: